jsplink/sweet-task-markup-language/README.md

 			(R) = Rule or principal
 			(T) = Task
 			(Z) = Zzing (Q)

+		--- development process identification -----
+			(1.0) = What development process # is this task in

 		--- time estimations -----
 			{<est>,<act>} = Estimate, actual.
 In hours.